-III.C.1.
+- III.C.1.
 This summative evaluation must include an assessment of each fellow's performance to date, a summary of the evaluations of the fellow by faculty members and other evaluators, a current Milestones assessment, assessment of the operative Case Logs, and the fellow's comprehensive rotation schedule listing all rotations completed during the educational program.
+(Core) - III.C.2.
+Only fellows currently enrolled in an independent thoracic surgery fellowship are eligible to transfer to another independent fellowship.
+(Core) - III.C.3.
+Fellows may not transfer in their final year.
+(Core) - III.C.4.
+Residents who are participating in a 4+3 early specialization, must transfer into that pathway by the start of their PGY4 surgery training year.
+(Core) - III.C.5.
+Any fellow transfer must be approved in advance by the Review Committee.
 (Core)